Ideas for Educators

 3. Try a lesson in class

-We’ve got a selection of lessons that are great for learning more about making and creating:
+We’ve got a selection of lessons that are great for learning more about diversity and inclusion:

 - Remixing Media (grades 10 to 12)